-- 9.1.Involvement at all Level classifications Public involvement and feedback is important at all traffic calming level classifications in order to foster successful outcomes that are effective and supported by the local residents involved. - 9.2.Appeal of Staff Implementation Plan Should resident(s) wish to appeal the implementation plan developed by staff to address an identified issue, an appeal may be brought in the form of a signed letter or petition.
-For the Selectboard to consider such an appeal, at least 5 percent of the voters within the town must sign the letter or petition. - 9.3.Inclusion of Homeowners' Associations Residents who live in neighborhoods that have a formal Homeowners' Association are encouraged to inform and engage Association Board Leadership on traffic-related issues.
+- 9.1.Involvement at all Level classifications Public involvement and feedback is important at all traffic calming level classifications in order to foster successful outcomes that are effective and supported by the local residents involved. - 9.2.
+Appeal of Staff Implementation Plan Should resident(s) wish to appeal the implementation plan developed by staff to address an identified issue, an appeal may be brought in the form of a signed letter or petition.
+For the Selectboard to consider such an appeal, at least 30% of the households within the issue area delineated by town traffic calming staff and defined in the implementation plan must sign the letter or petition, with a limit of one signature per household.
+The quantity of households in the project area will be determined using the most recent e911 data.
+For example, if there are 10 households in the project area signatures from at least 3 must be gathered for an appeal to be considered valid.
+The Selectboard will render a final decision on any appeal.

+9.3.Inclusion of Homeowners' Associations - Residents who live in neighborhoods that have a formal Homeowners' Association are encouraged to inform and engage Association Board Leadership on traffic-related issues.
 The resident(s) may initiate a request to the Town to investigate and classify the issue under this policy directly, or the Association may contact the Town with the request on its resident's behalf.
 The Association can be a partner in engaging and educating residents to implement the traffic calming measures on private and public roads as outlined in this policy.